 Because of the spirituality and the close knit community of Minter’s youth and despite the hardship, the remoteness of Ellaville was a blessing.

-Citing a painting from his black farmer series, Minter says, “That one is about the harvest of all that our ancestors have put into this land.”
+Citing a painting from his black agrarian works (Inheritance 1) shown above), Minter says, “It’s about the harvest of all that our ancestors have put into this land.”

 Minter’s style of painting evolved to incorporate a gossamer element: white outlines of botanical, aquatic, and animal motifs—for example, lacy filigree leaves, vines, and frogs.
 “I don't really have a name for it—sometimes I'll call it a veil,” says Minter.
 “I started doing that out of two reasons: conversations with John Biggers and also spending time in Salvador, Bahia.”